-Pharmacy tech positions may appeal to you because of the number of available positions, the schedule flexibility and the chance to get in on the ground floor and work your way up.
-Pharmacy tech positions can be full-time, part-time or as needed, and you may have the option of day, evening or even overnight hours at some locations.
+Pharmacy technician positions may appeal to you because of the number of available positions and the schedule flexibility.
+Pharmacy technician positions can be full-time, part-time or as needed, and you may have the option of day, evening or even overnight hours at some locations.
 With a national certification and experience, you can easily find employment as a pharmacy technician in organizations across the United States.

-Pharmacy technician is an entry-level career position, and while you should be able to find a position almost anywhere you relocate, your growth opportunities are limited without furthering your education.
+Pharmacy technician is an entry-level career position, and while you should be able to find a position in many locations, your growth opportunities are limited without furthering your education.
 You may want to investigate other types of positions in the medical field and possibly work as a pharmacy technician while you obtain additional education or training.
 As a pharmacy technician, your tasks may include the following: